Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Introduction

 \section{Introduction}

-Bipedal robots hold the potential to locomote in environments not accessible to other wheeled and legged robots: from diverse terrain types to human-centered infrastructure.
-Yet to achieve this potential, it is necessary to demonstrate a rich set of locomotion behaviors that are dynamically stable.
-Bipedal robots capable of demonstrating diverse behaviors, much like their human counterparts, leverage compliant elements and phases of underactuation.
+From complex terrains inaccessible by wheels to human-centered infrastructure impractical for quadrupeds, bipedal robots hold the potential to operate in diverse environments in which other robots struggle.
+To achieve this potential, it is necessary to demonstrate a rich set of locomotion behaviors that are dynamically stable.
+Bipedal robots capable of demonstrating diverse behaviors, much like their human counterparts, leverage phases of underactuation.
 This underactuation necessitates the dynamic coordination of the whole-body dynamics of the robot---planning for the next foot strike must occur throughout the step---in a manner that accounts for the inherently nonlinear passive dynamics of the system.
-Achieving diverse locomotion behaviors in complex environments, therefore, requires this be done on the robot in real-time, thereby going beyond pre-planned periodic walking gaits.
+Achieving diverse locomotion behaviors in complex environments, therefore, motivates that whole-body planning be done on the robot in real-time, thereby going beyond pre-planned periodic walking gaits.

 The challenge of underactuation present in bipedal locomotion has historically been approached through the synthesis of gaits, i.e. dynamically stable reference trajectories.
-Many of these approaches for gait synthesis require statically stable behavior \cite{vukobratovic2004zero}, or rely on simplified models that neglect elements such as leg mass \cite{kajita20013d, koolen2012capturability, wensing2013high}.
-More recently, the method of Hybrid Zero Dynamics (HZD) has presented a tool for synthesizing \emph{periodic gaits} that account for the underactuated and hybrid nature of the full system dynamics \cite{westervelt2007feedback}.
+Many of these approaches for gait synthesis use condensed stability conditions like Zero-Moment Point (ZMP) \cite{vukobratovic2004zero}, or rely on other reduced-order models that simplify elements such as leg mass \cite{kajita20013d, koolen2012capturability, wensing2013high}.
+Alternatively, the method of Hybrid Zero Dynamics (HZD) has presented a tool for synthesizing \emph{periodic gaits} that account for the underactuated and hybrid nature of the full system dynamics \cite{westervelt2007feedback}.
 Not only do gaits synthesized via HZD possess formal stability guarantees, but they have shown great efficacy when deployed experimentally \cite{sreenath2011compliant, reher2019dynamic}.
 Despite these successes, ensuring stability guarantees for high-dimensional bipedal systems often induces computational requirements that limit gait synthesis via HZD to an offline procedure.
-Adding a measure of flexibility to bipedal locomotion is often done by synthesizing a library of gaits \cite{gong2019feedback, nguyen2020dynamic, reher2021inverse}, although this is still limited to locomotion configurations reflected in the library.
+Adding a measure of flexibility to bipedal locomotion is often done by synthesizing a library of gaits \cite{gong2019feedback, nguyen2020dynamic, reher2021inverse}, although this is limited to periodic gaits, requires complex engineering solutions for gait transitions and ensuring constraint satisfaction during execution.